thuchh/Data-lake--on-AWS/README.md

 `song_data/A/A/B/TRAABJL12903CDCF1A.json`

-## connect to Hadoop from local machine:
+## Connect to Hadoop from local machine:
 1. create IAM role
 2. create  pairkey and download it to local machine
 3. create EMR version above 5.25 (to be able to see SparkUI after ETL)